-In recent years, I have been contacted increasingly frequently by organisations and individuals in need of assistance in navigating the confusing and messy legislation on curved swords brought in by the Home Office in 2008 and 2019.
+In recent years, I have been contacted increasingly frequently by organisations and individuals in need of assistance in navigating the confusing and messy legislation on curved swords brought in by the Home Office in 2008 and 2019 (updated 2024).
 There is confusion among the Police, courts and hobbyists and sports, and I want to help reduce this.
+Very frequently I see examples of officials who simply do not understand or know the law.
+In their defence, it has changed many times in a short space of time, and not been well communicated by government.

-This page is a useful first point of reference:
+This page is a useful first point of reference (though as of January 2025, is a little out of date already!):

 https://nbcc.police.uk/business-support/knife-guidance/offensive-weapons-act